Where To Stay In Big Sky: Best Hotels, Cabins & Family-Friendly Lodges

 Powder Ridge Cabins.
 VRBO 2817760.
 Photo courtesy of www.vrbo.com and Two Pines Properties.

-Powder Ridge Cabins are not technically in Moonlight Basin but actually the far northern end of Mountain Village.
+Powder Ridge Cabins are located in the far northern end of Mountain Village.
 With 3, 4, and 5 bedrooms options, these would be great for families vacationing with another family.

-In the winter, you can ski straight to the base of the “White-Otter” ski lift to catch a ride up to the base area.
+Although not walkable to the lifts, you can ski straight to the base of the “White-Otter” ski lift to catch a ride up to the base area.
+It’s also close to a shuttle stop that takes you from the parking area to the Mountain Village Base.

 Cowboy Heaven Cabins